nhopkins13/MPGraphics/README.txt

 Currently, our street lamps do not have collision detection.

-Neely: added texture components, made it so all heroes can coexist in the world, added functionality to switch between heroes
+Neely: added texture components, made it so all heroes can coexist in the world, added functionality to switch between heroes, created blue point light to reflect on other objects
 Gray: made our different camera viewpoints
 Christine: created our trees and lampposts

-How long did this assignment take you?
+This assingment took us at least 15 hours

 10. We used a lot of the labs.